bnkc/emval/README.md

 # 📬 emv

-EMV is a fast and robust email validation library designed to handle complex email validation needs with the backend written in Rust for enhanced performance.
-This package is an optimized version aimed at speeding up the older python-email-validator library.
+emv is a blazingly fast email validator written in Rust.

 ```python
 from emv import validate_email, EmailValidator